leon4rd/test/README.md

-## I saw an ad in a shop window, "Television for sale, $1, volume stuck on full", I thought, "I can't turn that down".
+## My sister bet me $15 that I couldn't build a car out of spaghetti.
+You should have seen the look on her face as I drove pasta.